Azure/acr/docs/AAD-OAuth.md

 export registry="contosoregistry.azurecr.io"
 curl -v https://$registry/v2/_catalog
 ```
+Note that `curl` by default does the request as a `GET` unless you specify a different verb with the `-X` modifier.

 This will output the following payload, with `...` used to shorten it for illustrative purposes: